TRENT-OS/camkes-vm-examples/apps/Arm/vm_virtio_net_2_VMs/README.md

 # Virtio Net Demo Application

-The `vm_virtio_net` application demonstrates the use of the VirtNet ethernet device in a Linux guest VM in order to communicate to other components.
-In particular the application establishes a single VM that will send and recieve packets over its `eth0` ethernet device.
+The `vm_virtio_net_2_VMs` application demonstrates the use of the VirtNet ethernet device in a Linux guest VM in order to communicate to other components.
+In particular the application establishes two VM that will send and recieve packets over its `eth0` ethernet device.

 ### Virtio Net Ping

-The Virtio Net Ping application demonstrates a Linux guest that runs `ping` over its `eth0` interface.
+The Virtio Net Ping application demonstrates two Linux guests that runs `ping` over its `eth0` interface.
 This results in ICMP Echo request packets being sent to the VMM over the Virtio Net driver.
-The VMM recieves these packets and forwards them over a virtqueue-based interface connected to a native server component, being `PingClient`.
+The VMM0 recieves these packets and forwards them over a virtqueue-based interface connected to a native server component, being `PingClient`.
 The Ping Client component will unpack the ICMP packets, print the packet contents and respond with an ICMP Echo Reply.
 The response is sent back to the VMM over the virtqueue interface and forwarded to the Linux guest.
 The diagram below illustrates the composition of this system.

+VMM1 also recieves these packets, however because it does not have a route configured to the `PingClient`, the packet is dropped by the VMM1 vswitch component.
+So if VMs should be able to talk to each other, they need a direct connection to that VM

     +--------------------------+ +-----------------------+
     |                          | |                       |